14 September – Additional Notes

 ACTS 23: A GPS 4 LIFE

 Just as the Creator’s Epic Storyline is like an unfolding revelation, so too are the life paths of those who choose to follow Him.
-His directives – even as far back as Abraham’s story [d] – have always been like a GPS that only tells you the next direction or instruction when it’s time to take that turn.
+His directives – even as far back as Abraham’s story [d] – have always been like a GPS voice that only tells you the next direction or instruction when it’s time to take that turn.
 I’d prefer it that Father God tells me more things and well ahead of time.
-Had I known back in 1984, for example, that I’d lose the last 15 years of my Dad’s life and the last 32 years of my Mum’s life; had I known that burying my son on the other side of the planet would almost certainly mean dying here myself (because I’d rather stay here now than leave), I almost certainly would have thought twice about “following the Lord wherever He asked me to go and at whatever cost”.
-Such words seemed easy to say at the start of my life-journey, when I was clueless at 20.
+However, had I known back in 1984 that I would lose the last 15 years of my Dad’s life and the last 32 years of my Mum’s life; had I known that burying my son on the other side of the planet would almost certainly mean not returning to my homeland but dying here myself (because I’d rather stay here now than leave), I almost certainly would have thought twice about “following the Lord wherever He asked me to go and at whatever cost”.
+Such words seemed easy to say when I was clueless at 20 and at the start of my life-journey.

-But it’s probably because I’d be like Jonah in the Bible (running in the opposite direction) that God hasn’t given me a crystal ball that will tell me upfront, what my life-path will include.
+But it’s probably because I would have been like Jonah in the Bible (running in the opposite direction) that My Maker chose not to give me a crystal ball showing me upfront what my life-path would include.
 Perhaps that’s why a GPS doesn’t give all instructions in advance – I’d be continually wanting to over-ride it!
 As hard as it is to trust my GPS – especially when I’m at a standstill in a traffic-jam – I’ve found that over-riding it, doesn’t work.

-In just the same way, Father God holds in His hand our GPS 4 LIFE.
-But to program our Life GPS to avoid the traffic jams, the storms, the flood water and the bush fires would be to cut “Life” from the program and downgrade it to a simple GPS that can be found in any auto shop.
-When Father God guides us through this life, He’s preparing us for eternal LIFE in His Kingdom.
-The test run here on planet earth is more like the car adverts that takes in every terrain possible.
+In just the same way, our Father and Maker holds in His hand our GPS 4 LIFE.
+However, to program our Life’s GPS to avoid the traffic jams, the storms, the flood water and the bush fires would be to cut “Life” from the software program and downgrade it.
+When Father God guides us through this life, He is preparing us for eternal LIFE in His Kingdom.
+The test run here on planet earth is more like the car adverts that tests us when taken through every terrain possible…

 “When you pass through the waters, I will be with you; And through the rivers, they will not overflow you.
 When you walk through the fire, you will not be scorched, nor will the flame burn you…”[Isaiah 43:2]

-When Jesus told His followers: “Behold, I send you out as sheep in the midst of wolves, so show yourselves to be as shrewd as serpents but innocent as doves…”[e], He was saying two things.
+When Jehoshua (Jesus, Isa) told His followers: “Behold, I send you out as sheep in the midst of wolves, so show yourselves to be as shrewd as serpents but innocent as doves…[e], He was saying two things.
 First that it wouldn’t be an easy ride and second, we’re to remain upright no matter how bad it gets.

-Paul hits his latest predicament head on with absolute confidence. [v1] And yet, Jesus also said, “When they bring you before the synagogues and the rulers and the authorities, do not worry about how or what you are to speak in your defence, or what you are to say; for the Holy Spirit will teach you in that very hour what you ought to say.”[f]
-So, drawing from his past studies and basic knowledge of his audience, Paul received divine inspiration that would navigate him through the potholes in this chapter, and ultimately save his life once more.
+Paul hits his latest predicament head on with absolute confidence. [v1] And yet, Jesus also said, “When they bring you before the synagogues and the rulers and the authorities, do not worry about how or what you are to speak in your defence, or what you are to say; for the Holy Spirit will teach you in that very hour what you ought to say.[f]
+So, trusting without doubt the voice of his ‘personal GPS’, and drawing from his past studies of the Creator God’s Handbook in addition to having a basic knowledge of his audience, Paul received divine inspiration from Father God’s Holy Spirit that would navigate him through yet more potholes in this chapter, and ultimately save his life once more.

 CLICK to return to today’s “Daily Breadcrumbs”